MarieEckert/mtest/README.md

 ### adding tests

-the `tests.inc` file in the root of this repository can be used as a template. in here you can add more targets to the `TTarget` enum and append tests into the `tests` const array.
+the `example_tests.inc` file in the root of this repository can be used as a template. in here you can add more targets to the `TTarget` enum and append tests into the `tests` const array.